vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

     funding level of $200,000/year (after one year at the old funding level) that "may be more sustainable for the long run."

-  * They exit-granted Labor Mobility Partnerships in [November 2020](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/labor-mobility-partnerships-international-labor-mobility) and Niskanen Center in [January 2020](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/niskanen-center-research-on-immigration-policy-2020).
+  * They exit-granted Labor Mobility Partnerships (LaMP) in [November 2020](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/labor-mobility-partnerships-international-labor-mobility)
+    (see note below on the LaMP exit grant being a little different and possibly not evidence of general exit from the space) and Niskanen Center in [January
+    2020](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/niskanen-center-research-on-immigration-policy-2020).

   * They had previously exit-granted [Protect the